1996 National League Division Series: Game 3

 In Game 3, the Cardinals looked to Donovan Osborne to put the Padres away.
 Opposing the potential sweep was Andy Ashby.
 Brian Jordan put the Cardinals ahead when he singled to center field to score Royce Clayton, who walked to lead off and moved to second on a single.
 After back-to-back one-out singles, Chris Gomez's fielder's choice and Jody Reed's double scored a run each to put the Padres up 2–1.
 Then Ken Caminiti homered to make it 3–1 in the third.
 An RBI single in the bottom of the fourth by Reed after back-to-back leadoff singles made it 4–1 Padres and Osborne was done.
 A leadoff homer by Ron Gant made it 4–2 in the sixth.
 Then, Jordan singled, stole second, and scored on a one-out triple by John Mabry.
 Tim Worrell relieved Ashby and allowed an RBI single to Tom Pagnozzi to tie the game at four.
 The Cardinals would take the lead in the seventh when Ray Lankford scored on a bases-loaded double play by Gant.
-Caminiti's second home run of the game off of Rick Honeycutt tied the game in the eighth, However, after a walk in the ninth, Jordan hit a two-run home run off of Trevor Hoffman that proved to be the series winner.
+Caminiti's second home run of the game off Rick Honeycutt tied the game in the eighth, However, after a walk in the ninth, Jordan hit a two-run home run off Trevor Hoffman that proved to be the series winner.
 A one-out single by Rickey Henderson in the ninth put the tying run at the plate but nothing would be made of it as Eckersley got his third save in as many tries to win the series.